RGHStory 2 Ep 5Bot

 Northland Hills No. 4 promotional ad.
 St. Louis Post-Dispatch, September 7, 1958.
 I have included this clip so that you can read about the features of the Northland Hills No. 4 living room, bedroom, living and dining areas and kitchen.
 The photos and and captions are a little rough, but you can make them out with a little effort.

 Moving into 1959, when the Class of 1969 spent its days in both the last half of second grade and the first half of third grade, Schuermann began marketing “New Northland Hills,” an ambiguous, nondescript name.
 The plat for Northland Hills No. 5 was filed in March 1959; the plat for Northland Hills No. 6 was filed in July 1959.
 I believe New Northland Hills was a direct reference to Northland Hills No. 5, which included streets named Nashua, Pearson, Trask, Paducah, Dacey, Green Valley, Deem and Imperial.
-Karen Beard, Dan Matthes, Roland Englert, Darlene Green, Kathy and Chris Langley, Craig Braun, Larry Guerdan, Bill Dees, John Kolve and Sherry Strattman lived in Schuermann homes constructed in 1959 in Northland Hills No. 5.
+Karen Beard, Dan Matthes, Roland Englert, Darlene Green, Kathy and Chris Langley, Craig Braun, Larry Guerdan, Greg Dees, John Kolve and Sherry Strattman lived in Schuermann homes constructed in 1959 in Northland Hills No. 5.

 Northland Hills No. 4 promotional ad.
 St. Louis Post-Dispatch, March 1, 1959.